lgmxiii/architecture-center/docs/reference-architectures/data/enterprise-bi-sqldw.md

 ### Copy flat files into blob storage

-Use the [AzCopy](/azure/storage/common/storage-use-azcopy) utility to copy the files over the network into Azure blob storage.
-The AzCopy utility is designed for high-performance copying of data to and from Azure Storage.
+The [AzCopy](/azure/storage/common/storage-use-azcopy) utility is designed for high-performance copying of data to into Azure blob storage.

 **Recommendations**